-When talking to David he revealed some personal stories.
+When talking to David, he revealed some personal stories.
 I will share two.

-At the age of 14 David and the family moved back to Canada.
-He started learning about computers and how to build websites, just like his dad used to.
+David took an interest in learning how to build websites, just like his dad used to.

-At the age of 15 he performed in front of an audience first time.
-He was not a fan of live performance but once people cheered from him he feel in love with the feeling.
+A year later he performers in front of an audience for the first time.
+He was not a fan of live performance but once the people cheered from him, he feel in love with the feeling.
 He could not get enough of that feeling and wanted to perform for crowds and feel the energy the fans gave him.

 The Last 10 Years

-He did what he had to, to survive.
-This was the year he was introduced to a concept called network marketing.
-Using the concepts he was learning here he started implement the marketing tactic towards his web projects.
+This was also the year he was introduced to a concept called network marketing.
+Using the concepts, he was learning in network marketing, he started implement them towards his websites and businesses.

 On The Path

 In 2013, David had an all too familiar feeling of burnout.
 He had to take time off as he could not handle the pressure.
-To recover from burnout he decided to do some dream building and thought that could get him refocused.
+To recover from burnout, he decided to do some dream building and thought that could get him refocused.

 The Last Two Years